FOSSRIT/hfoss2025-blogs/_posts/contributions-1-blog-post.md

 ## What Did I Pick?

-I ultimately decided to contribute to the [first-contributions](https://github.com/firstcontributions/first-contributions) repository on GitHub, which is aimed at teaching beginners how to make their first contributions.
+I ultimately decided to contribute to the **[first-contributions](https://github.com/firstcontributions/first-contributions)** repository on GitHub, which is aimed at teaching beginners how to make their first contributions.

 I found this repository through class resources.
 There was a bug regarding confusing instructions, which made for an easy fix and gave me the opportunity to learn how to send my first Pull Request (PR).
+So, I needed to edit the [ReadMe](https://github.com/firstcontributions/first-contributions/blob/main/README.md).

 ## How Did My Comm Arch Experience Help?